Veurne: Origins up to the 15th century

 Veurne, in Latin Furna, is first found in 877 as a possession of the Saint Bertin Abbey in Saint-Omer.
 Around 890 AD, it was noted as a successful fortification against the Viking raids.
 It soon was placed at the head of the castellany of Veurne, a large territory counting 42 parishes and some 8 half-independent parishes, owing allegiance to the Count of Flanders.
 Veurne became a city in the 12th century.
 During the following century, trade with England flourished.
 In 1270, however, the relations with England came to a standstill and the city's economy went into a long decline; hence the nickname of the Veurne Sleepers.
 On August 20, 1297, the Battle of Veurne was fought in the ongoing struggle between the Flemish cities and the French king.

-The beautiful gothic church of Saint Walburga and the tower of the church of Saint Nicolas, date from that period.
+The gothic church of Saint Walburga and the tower of the church of Saint Nicolas, date from that period.
 Saint Walburga housed a chapter of canons.
 Saint Nicholas and Saint Denis (gone 18th century) were the two other parish churches and possessions of the Norbertine abbey of Saint Nicholas.